ilya-filatov-94/Voice-assistent/README.md

 *   Since the speech recognition APIs accept the ogg audio format, you will need to install the universal media converter to convert the audio [FFmpeg](http://www.ffmpeg.org/download.html).
 *   Using [library Qt-Secret](https://github.com/QuasarApp/Qt-Secret) for encrypting API keys.
 *   This application was compiled using the MinGW 64bit compiler and tested on Windows 10.
 *   Using building system tool - qmake.
-*   You can watch the application in action on the video at the [link](https://github.com/ilya-filatov-94/Voice-assistent/blob/main/presentation_app/video_description.mp4)